HashemAlhariry/Compiler/README.md

 # Compiler
-This repository contains some of phases to build a small compiler for mini-C language
+This repository contains phases to build a small compiler for mini-C language